On the $ZH\eta$ vertex in the simplest Little Higgs Model: Discussion and conclusion

 For the SLH model, we found that the double exponential parametrization of scalar triplets, as shown in Eq.~\eqref{eq:phi1} and Eq.~\eqref{eq:phi2} is convenient for the derivation of $ZH\eta$ vertex, since in this parametrization the $\eta$ field is only subject to a simple rescaling in the diagonalization procedure, with which we could display in a simple form the $\eta^m$ component contained in the original $\eta,\zeta,\chi,\omega$ fields we started with, as shown in Eq.~\eqref{eq:ups}.

 In principle the derivation of mass eigenstate $ZH\eta$ vertex could be worked out to all order in $\xi\equiv\frac{v}{f}$, however the intermediate results are too lengthy and we find it convenient to display the derivation and results to $\ord(\xi^3)$.
 The final results of antisymmetric and symmetric $ZH\eta$ vertices are shown in Eq.~\eqref{eq:casv} and Eq.~\eqref{eq:csv}.
-Contrary to what has existed in the literature~\cite{Kilian:2004pp,Kilian:2006eh} for a long time, we found that the coefficient of the antisymmetric $ZH\eta$ vertex $c^{as}_{ZH\eta}$ does not show up until $\ord(\xi^3)$.
-Based on these results we expect different phenomenological consequences (compared to previous literature) as to the exotic Higgs decay $H\rightarrow Z\eta$ (or $\eta\rightarrow ZH$ if $\eta$ is heavy), the associated production of $h$ and $\eta$ at hadron or lepton colliders, etc. On the other hand, the symmetric $ZH\eta$ vertex already appears at $\ord(\xi)$, and we expect to investigate its effect in a follow-up paper.
+Contrary to what has existed in the literature~\cite{Kilian:2004pp,Kilian:2006eh} (which claims an $\mathcal{O}(\xi)$ antisymmetric $ZH\eta$ vertex) for a long time , we found that the coefficient of the antisymmetric $ZH\eta$ vertex $c^{as}_{ZH\eta}$ does not show up until $\ord(\xi^3)$.
+This result is also understood from an EFT point of view.
+Based on these results we expect that the exotic Higgs decay $H\rightarrow Z\eta$ (or $\eta\rightarrow ZH$ if $\eta$ is heavy) and the associated production of $h$ and $\eta$ at hadron or lepton colliders will be much more difficult to observe due to the $\mathcal{O}(\xi^3)$ suppression in the antisymmetric $ZH\eta$ vertex.
+On the other hand, the symmetric $ZH\eta$ vertex already appears at $\ord(\xi)$, however the investigation of its effect involves some subtleties, which will be treated in a follow-up paper.

 The procedure elucidated in this paper can be applied to other models containing a gauged nonlinearly-realized scalar sector as well.
 From the experience with the SLH we find it important to examine the quadratic part of the Lagrangian in these models, which could contain non-canonically normalized scalar kinetic terms and `unexpected' vector-scalar two-point transitions.
 Moreover, finding a convenient parametrization for the exponentials in these models could be very helpful in the diagonalization procedure.
 We expect to investigate these issues and their phenomenological implications in the future.